 Examiner: Mark Dawson

 Moderator: Henriette van Rensburg

 Assessment of learning provides valuable planning and evaluation information to teachers/trainers and their clients.
-As this information constitutes the basis on which many education/training decisions are built, it is imperative that educators in all settings are able to understand and apply the principles of quality assessment.
+As this information constitutes the basis on which many education/training decisions are based, it is imperative that educators in all settings are able to understand and apply the principles of quality assessment.
 The content and activities of this course enable participants to experience a range of assessment strategies, and will require them to apply such strategies in developing and implementing quality, authentic assessment in their particular educational setting.
-The use of assessment data in the process of evaluation and the enhancement of teaching quality are important components of this course.

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On successful completion of this course students will be able to:

-- define the concepts of assessment and evaluation and distinguish them from related concepts (Assessment 1)
+- define the concept of assessment and evaluation and distinguish it from related concepts (Assessment 1)

 - distinquish between different domains of intellectual development and implications for assessment practices (Assessment 1)

 - identify the different purposes for which assessment and information can be used (All assessment items)

 - demonstrate understanding of the concepts of validity, reliability and bias and their application to assessment (All assessment items)